captaingroove/oscillator/README.md

     g:oscillator_base64decoder = 'base64 -d'
     " Use this shell command to decode the clipboard text to base64.
-Default is a " VimL implementation of the base64 algorithm.
+Default is a " vimscript implementation of the base64 algorithm.
 This applies only to vim.
     " For neovim a lua implementation is used.
     " Default is '' which means use the plugin internal decoder.

     g:oscillator_base64encoder = 'base64'
     " Use this shell command to encode the clipboard text to base64.
-Default is a " VimL implementation of the base64 algorithm.
+Default is a " vimscript implementation of the base64 algorithm.
 This applies only to vim.
     " For neovim a lua implementation is used.
     " Default is '' which means use the plugin internal encoder.